Retype15/whatsapp-summarizer-extension/README.md

 ## 📄 License

 This project is licensed under a custom non-commercial license.
-Please see the [LICENCE](LICENCE) file for full details.
+Please see the [https://github.com/Retype15/whatsapp-summarizer-extension?tab=License-1-ov-file](LICENCE) file for full details.

 **Key Terms:**
 *   Free to use, copy, modify, and distribute for **non-commercial purposes**.